khoaisohd/saifon/docs/advanced/async.md

 Worse scenario

 ```
-Find Hotels from few millions hotels on a slow phone can takes few seconds
+Finding Hotels from few millions hotels on a slow phone can takes few seconds

 Changing filter frequently creates a lot of `findHotels` tasks